Shivaji Stadium metro station

-The Shivaji Stadium (known as ONGC Shivaji Stadium, following a re-branding) Metro Station is located on the Delhi Airport Express Line of the Delhi Metro.
+The Shivaji Stadium (known as ONGC Shivaji Stadium, following a re-branding) metro station is located on the Airport Express Line of the Delhi Metro.
 The station opened on 23 February 2011.

 History

 The station was opened on 23 February 2011 as Shivaji Stadium metro station.
 In 2015, the station was renamed to ONGC Shivaji Stadium as part of Delhi Metro's efforts to generate revenue by "semi-renaming" stations.